Cookies information

 • ropes and blankets

-• some warm air heating systems
+• warm air heating systems

 • early storage heaters and coal-effect fires